 Definition of Remote Sensing

-Remote means away from or at a distance, sensing means detecting a property or characteristics.
-Thus the term Remote Sensing refers examination, measurement and analysis of an object without being in contact with it.
+Remote means away from or at a distance, while sensing means detecting a property or characteristics.
+Thus, the term remote sensing refers to the examination, measurement, and analysis of an object without being in contact with it.

-There are many possible definitions about what Remote Sensing actually is.
-One of the most acceptable definitions of Remote Sensing is “Remote Sensing is broadly defined as collecting and interpretation information about a target without being in physical contact with the object”.
-Air crafts and satellites are the common platforms for remote sensing observation.
+There are many possible definitions about what remote sensing actually is.
+One of the most accepted definitions of remote sensing is that it is that it is the process of collecting and interpretation information about a target without being in physical contact with the object.
+Aircraft and satellites are the common platforms for remote sensing observation.

-According to United Nation (as part of the general assembly resolutions A/RES/41/65, 95th Plenary meeting, 3 December, 1986), “The term Remote Sensing means the sensing of the Earths surface from space by making use of the properties of electromagnetic wave emitted, reflected or diffracted by the sensed objects, for the purpose of improving natural resource management, land use and the protection of the environment.”
+According to United Nations, “The term remote sensing means the sensing of the Earth's surface from space by making use of the properties of the electromagnetic wave emitted, reflected or diffracted by the sensed objects, for the purpose of improving natural resource management, land use and the protection of the environment.”

 In much of remote sensing, the process involves an interaction between incident radiation and the targets of interest.
 This is exemplified by the use of imaging systems where the following seven elements are involved:

-1. Energy Source or Illumination (A) - The first requirement for remote sensing is to have an energy source which illuminates or provides electromagnetic energy to the target of interest.
+- Energy Source or Illumination (A): The first requirement for remote sensing is to have an energy source which illuminates or provides electromagnetic energy to the target of interest.

-2. Radiation and the Atmosphere (B)– as the energy travels from its source to the Target, it will come in contact with and interact with the atmosphere it passes through.
+- Radiation and the Atmosphere (B): as the energy travels from its source to the Target, it will come in contact with and interact with the atmosphere it passes through.
 This interaction may take place a second time as the energy travels from the target to the sensor.

-Emitted from the target, we require a sensor (remote - not in contact with the target) to collect and record the electromagnetic radiation.
+- Recording of Energy by the Sensor (D): after the energy has been scattered by, or emitted from the target; we require a sensor (remote, not in contact with the target) to collect and record the electromagnetic radiation.

-7. Application (G) - the final element of the remote sensing process is achieved when we apply the information we have been able to extract from the imagery about the target in order to better understand it, reveal some new information, or assist in solving a particular problem.
+- Application (G): the final element of the remote sensing process is achieved when we apply the information we have been able to extract from the imagery about the target in order to better understand it, reveal some new information, or assist in solving a particular problem.

 Principles of Remote Sensing